Living in the Age of Airplanes: Summary

-A graph from the documentary Living in the Age of Airplanes, depicting the speed of transportation throughout 200,000 years of human history.
+A graph from the film, depicting the speed of transportation throughout 200,000 years of history.

 Living in the Age of Airplanes is divided into five chapters and opens with a quote from Bill Gates: "The airplane became the first World Wide Web, bringing people, languages, ideas, and values together".

 The first chapter, "The World Before the Airplane", observes that the first mode of transportation, walking, took "a lifetime".
 Geographically isolated, humans mapped the universe before the Earth and were unaware of other cultures.
 Walking remained the only transportation for over 195,000 years until the invention of the wheel.
-4,500 years later came the advent of mechanical transportation which, though faster and more efficient, was still restricted by the nature of land and sea.
+4,500 years later came the advent of mechanical transportation, which, though faster and more efficient, was still restricted by the nature of land and sea.
 Airplanes are considered revolutionary; where others could only travel at around 10 mph, they could fly at speeds up to 500 mph; they can also cross land and sea, and do not mandate airports.

-The second chapter, "The Portal to the Planet", says aviation is crucial to connecting the world and is the equivalent of time travel: a bridge between cultures.
+The second chapter, "The Portal to the Planet", says aviation is crucial to connecting the world with its diverse landscapes and cultures.
 Daily, around 100,000 take-offs and landings occur, and over 250,000 people fly "at any moment in time".
-The third chapter, "Redefining Remote", depicts Maldives, a country that is accessible with seaplanes, since its small islands and shallow waters, make airports difficult to build and ships impossible to approach.
-Despite the difficult terrain, airplanes reach Antarctica, making it accessible to tourists and researchers.
-The fourth chapter, "The World Comes to Us", depicts cargo aviation, which allows products to be quickly shipped worldwide; flowers' perishable nature had restricted shipments to just country-wide, but with cargo they can be shipped anywhere long before they perish.
-Thanks to air travel, Las Vegas became the largest convention hub; hence, those who have never flown are also impacted by aviation.
+The third chapter, "Redefining Remote", depicts Maldives, a country that is accessible with seaplanes, since its small islands and shallow waters make airports difficult to build and ships impossible to approach.
+Despite the difficult terrain, airplanes can reach Antarctica, making it accessible to tourists and researchers.
+The fourth chapter, "The World Comes to Us", depicts cargo aviation, which allows products to be quickly shipped worldwide; flowers' perishable nature had restricted shipments to just country-wide, but with cargo, they can be shipped anywhere long before they perish.
+With air travel, Las Vegas became the largest economic hub; hence, those who have never flown are also indirectly impacted by aviation.

-The final chapter, "Perspective", laments that flying has become ordinary and lost its joyousness, becoming frustrating.
-However, the film says, "every era is a golden age, it's just a matter of perspective", using aviation as philosophy to endorse an appreciation of the present moment and asking audiences to imagine a world without aviation.
-It then says no virtual technology can replace aviation's ability in bringing people physically close.
-After saying "the most meaningful [place one could go with airplanes] is home", it ends with scenes of landed passengers embracing their waiting loved ones.
+The final chapter, "Perspective", laments that flying has become ordinary and lost its joyousness, becoming frustrating instead.
+However, the film says, "every era is a golden age, it's just a matter of perspective", encouraging audiences to appreciate the present moment and asking them to imagine a world without aviation.
+It then says no technology can replace aviation's ability to bring people physically close on such a scale.
+After saying "the most meaningful [place one could go with airplanes] is home", it ends with footage of landed passengers embracing their waiting loved ones.